 However, for Some, Nothing Has Changed

 If you look at arranged marriages for any length of time, you see that for some women there is no choice at all.
 Arranged marriages are often code for forced marriages; in many cases, the brides are under 15 years old, with countries like Niger and India having particularly disturbing rates of child brides.
 These girls are often pulled out of school and isolated, left with no choices or opportunities.
 So while on the one hand, the modern trend has been to grant more autonomy to those involved, it’s important to remember that in many cases it is still a veneer, cloaking abuse in the name of tradition.

 There are plenty of positive explanations for the low divorce rates of arranged marriages.
-Couples feel more inclined to work through issues and more dedicated to each other.
+Couples feel more inclined to work through issues and are more dedicated to each other.
 Mutual admiration develops.
 They don’t make rash decisions to marry someone because of passion or lust.
 And maybe that’s true in some cases.
 Maybe it’s even more true as some people are given more influence and say in their own arranged marriages.
 But you can’t ignore that—for the so many young women and girls in these positions—the lack of divorce is just a sign that they have no other options and are essentially trapped.

-Yet, there are heartening trends in arranged marriages—and some people even prefer that their parents do a lot of the legwork, leaving them to just give the final “yay” or “nay,” with more of a blend of tradition and modern independence that allows people to find matches that make all parties happy.
+Yet, there are heartening trends in arranged marriages—and some people even prefer that their parents do a lot of the legwork, leaving them to just give the final “yay” or “nay,” introducing a blend of tradition and modern independence that allows people to find matches that make all parties happy.